Welcome to the School of Emergency Medicine.

-When first established this school was initially responsible for only higher training (ST4 to ST6) in emergency medicine (EM).
-In June 2014 we took over responsibility for core training (ST1 to ST3) as well.
-We are committed to providing a high quality of training in many acute trusts across Kent, Surrey and Sussex.
-We are also dedicated to improving recruitment to training posts by making the rotations more attractive and coherent.
+We are committed to providing a high quality of training in many acute trusts across Kent, Surrey and Sussex and also dedicated to improving recruitment to training posts and retention by making the rotations more attractive and coherent.

 Until 2014, the only route into emergency medicine training was through the Acute Care Common Stem (ACCS) – which gives training in emergency medicine, acute medicine, Anaesthetics and intensive care medicine.
 This leads to further training in any of the parent specialties – although trainees have to declare their intended future specialty at recruitment.
 Since 2014 all trainees appointed to ACCS with intention to progress in emergency medicine are offered either a run-through programme in emergency medicine – without the need to undergo further recruitment – or just a core programme.